francisrstokes/super-expressive/readme.md

 - order matters! quantifiers are specified before the thing they change, just like in English (e.g. `SuperExpressive().exactly(5).digit`)
 - if you make a mistake, you'll know how to fix it.
 SuperExpressive will guide you towards a fix if your expression is invalid
 - [subexpressions](#subexpressionexpr-opts) can be used to create meaningful, reusable components
+- includes an `index.d.ts` file for full TypeScript support

 SuperExpressive turns those complex and unweildy regexes that appear in code reviews into something that can be read, understood, and **properly reviewed** by your peers - and maintained by anyone!